whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Mr Robot
 		- S02E03
 			- 00:45:00
-				- Elliot is in group therapy and he goes on a rant about God and how God isn't a good enough scape goat for him
+				- Elliot is in group therapy and he goes on a rant about God and how God isn"t a good enough scape goat for him

 		- S02E10
 			- 00:05:00